 Most of these hormones are found in the animal, but many are also given to the cows by the farmers to make them grow big and fat, so that they get more money when they sell the meat.
 Charming!

-So eat a diet abundant in organic fruit and vegetables, whole grains, beans, nuts and seeds and drink 2L of filtered or mineral water a day (I personally use and recommend the Aquasana drinking water system and this shower filter).
+In general, eat a diet abundant in organic fruit and vegetables, nuts and seeds, good quality fats and protein sources and drink 2L of filtered or mineral water a day (I personally use and recommend the Aquasana drinking water system and this shower filter).
 Consult your naturopath if you wish to take supplements.
 Practitioner grade supplements are of higher quality then over the counter products and you’ll get better value and result for your money.

-If you have low progesterone, increase your progesterone and increase your chance of a healthy pregnancy.
+If you have low progesterone, take these steps to help increase your progesterone and increase your chance of a healthy pregnancy.
 What are your thought on this common fertility issue?
 Have you tried to increase progesterone naturally?
 What was your experience with natural remedies for increasing progesterone and which ones did you use?
 Would love to learn more about you and your experiences.